Student92/raspberry-remote/README.md

 # Raspberry Pi Remote

+## This fork...
+allows sending of binary commands like
+./send FFFF0FFFF00F
+for turning on unit 5 with dip position: 0000100001

 ## About
 Control your remote power sockets with a raspberry pi.
 This project includes a web interface.